Subtyping patients with chronic disease using longitudinal BMI patterns: Materials and Methods

 After generating the clusters for each cohort, we have identified the BMI trends (the overall signal shapes) for each cluster.
-The BMI trajectories did not have equal lengths, as different individuals had different number of visits.
-We used the $k$-shape algorithm \cite{RN193} to generate a unified shape for the batches of same length sequences within each cluster. $K$-shape clusters the input same-length trajectories based on their shapes and returns a unified shape for the input trajectories.
+The BMI trajectories did not have equal lengths, as different individuals had different numbers of visits.
+We used the $k$-shape algorithm \cite{RN193} to generate a unified shape for the batches of same-length sequences within each cluster. $K$-shape clusters the input same-length trajectories based on their shapes and returns a unified shape for the input trajectories.
 Then, we combined the unified shapes within the cluster using the time-series $k$-means algorithm \cite{RN194} to generate a final unified sequence representing the whole cluster.
 The time-series $k$-means uses DTW (Dynamic Time Warping) \cite{RN195} as the distance measure to find the similarities between the sequences.
 Time-series $k$-means can handle unequal sequences but is computationally very expensive.
-Therefore, we initially reduced the number of trajectories using $K$-shape, by combining the equal length sequences.
+Therefore, we initially reduced the number of trajectories using the $K$-shape, by combining the equal-length sequences.